Ganesha-Byanajjara8123/Serial-Pattern-Detection-System-with-One-Second-BCD-Display-Using-Verilog/README.md

 3)wavefrom about binary to  BCD convert  & BCD to 7-segment.
 Here hits are counted within one second and latched at the one-second pulse.
-The latched count is correctly converted to BCD and 7-segment outputs, confirming proper timing and display functionality sir.
+The latched count is correctly converted to BCD and 7-segment outputs, confirming proper timing and display functionality.
-(I take wavefrom after one_sec_pulse become low, because we get stable outputs after every 1-second sir.)
+(I take wavefrom after one_sec_pulse become low, because we get stable outputs after every 1-second.)

 <img width="975" height="483" alt="image" src="https://github.com/user-attachments/assets/be9cfff5-9e55-438a-bcda-e084713e2d15" />